Tending Glacier

 A boat being yar means it responds well to the sailor’s handling.
 (It can be spelled as yar or yare but it is pronounced yar.)
 The name “My, She Is Yar” is a nod to Philadelphia Story staring Katherine Hepburn.
 Candace came up with the phrase and I clearly remembered “My, she was yar!” in a movie I have not seen for a long long time.
 At this turning point my friend is recently retired, starting a new decade, starting new activities so I wanted the title to be forward thinking so we changed “was yar” to “is yar”.

 The surface of the alabaster stone that she selected had some beautiful texture so I challenged myself through this sculpture to leave even more surface “raw”.
 When you decide to not carve some parts of the piece, there is some control relinquished.
 If you shape an edge, it is changed and you can’t take it back and return it to raw.
 There was a lot of “looking and deciding” before taking each step.
-A piece like “Life Is But A Dream” was fully mapped out with and had a clay model but this was not the case here.
+A piece like “Life Is But A Dream” was fully mapped out with a clay model but this was not the case here.

 Completed:2021